Frequently Asked Questions

 Because every family’s situation is different it is impossible to know.
 A family with an income of $48,000 may not qualify while a family with an income of $115,000 may qualify.

 I just lost my job, why don’t I qualify for more aid?

 The tuition assistance process is retrospective in nature, so changes in circumstances either way are not considered.
 That being said, the appeals process can deal with recent changes.

 Why does it take so long?

-When you apply and upload documents, it can take up to 2 weeks for FACTS to review your documents and then make them availalbe to the school.
-Because of this delay, the Tuition Assistance committee at the Diocese does not have its first meeting until the end of March.
-In turn, the school committee meets after the Diocesan committee.
+When you apply and upload documents, it can take up to 2 weeks for FACTS to review your documents and then make them available to the school.
+Because of this delay, the Tuition Assistance Committee at the Diocese does not have its first meeting until the end of March.
+In turn, the school committee meets after the Diocesan Committee.